dodyg/practical-aspnetcore/README.md

 To run these samples, simply open your command line console,  go to each folder and execute ```dotnet restore``` and then continue with ```dotnet watch run```.

-## What's new in ASP.NET Core 2.0 (5)
+# What's new in ASP.NET Core 2.0 (5)

-  This is a good explanation on [what's new on ASP.NET Core 2.0](https://blogs.msdn.microsoft.com/webdev/2017/08/25/asp-net-core-2-0-features-1/)
+  This is a good explanation on [what's new on ASP.NET Core 2.0](https://blogs.msdn.microsoft.com/webdev/2017/08/25/asp-net-core-2-0-features-1/).
+If you are new to ASP.NET Core, skip this section and go through the examples of ```ASP.NET Core 1.1/2.0 Samples``` listed below.
+They are better organized for newcomers.

   This section will show new things in [ASP.NET Core 2.0](https://github.com/aspnet/Home/releases/tag/2.0.0).
 The rest of the samples will work in ASP.NET Core 1.1 unless specified otherwise.